joedvorak/Current-Monitor/README.md

 # References
 The Current Transducer and spec sheet we used can be found [here](https://docs-emea.rs-online.com/webdocs/146d/0900766b8146d0a8.pdf)

-The Sparkfun Breadboard can be found [here](https://www.sparkfun.com/products/13032) and the Sparkfun ESP 32 Thing along with information can be found [here](https://learn.sparkfun.com/tutorials/esp32-thing-hookup-guide)
+The Sparkfun Breadboard can be found [here](https://www.sparkfun.com/products/13032) and the Sparkfun ESP 32 Thing along with information and spec sheets can be found [here](https://www.sparkfun.com/products/13907)